Breakthrough/PySceneDetect/README.md

 Download & Requirements
 ----------------------------------------------------------

-You can download the latest release of [PySceneDetect from here](https://github.com/Breakthrough/PySceneDetect/releases).
-To run PySceneDetect, you will need:
+You can download [PySceneDetect from here](https://github.com/Breakthrough/PySceneDetect/releases); to run it, you will need:

  - [Python 2 / 3](https://www.python.org/) (tested on 2.7.X, untested but should work on 3.X)
- - OpenCV-Python Bindings (can usually be found in Linux package repos already, Windows users can find [prebuilt binaries for Python 2.7 here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#opencv))
+ - OpenCV Python Module (can usually be found in Linux package repos already, Windows users can find [prebuilt binaries for Python 2.7 here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#opencv))
  - [Numpy](http://sourceforge.net/projects/numpy/)

 To ensure you have all the requirements, open a `python` interpreter, and ensure you can `import numpy` and `import cv2` without any errors.